The Artificial Selection

 Before proceeding, an objection must be met directly, because failing to meet it would undermine everything that follows.

 To elevate natural selection as a philosophical ideal without acknowledging this would be romanticism, not argument.
 The point of invoking Darwin is not that nature is good, or that what is natural is therefore right.
 The point is limited and precise: natural selection is honest in a structural sense because its pressures are real and its outcomes are earned.
+A species that survives has actually survived the conditions under which it lived.
+That survival does not make it morally superior.
+It makes it genuinely tested.

 Nature tests honestly, but not benevolently.
 The integrity is in the impartiality, not in the outcomes.
 What the natural process offers is not goodness but contact with reality – and it is contact with reality that the civilization of artificial selection has learned, in certain domains and for certain populations, to engineer away.